virophysics

 Employment opportunities within the Virophysics group

-How to apply: Send your CV (in PDF format) along with the reasons for your interest in working in this area (in PDF format or in the body of the email) via email to .
+How to apply: Send your CV (in PDF format) along with the reasons for your interest in working in this area and what you are hoping to gain from it (in PDF format or in the body of the email) via email to .
+If you are an undergraduate or graduate student applicant, be sure to also include your up-to-date unofficial undergraduate (and graduate, if applicable) transcript in PDF format.

 Ideal candidates will hold a PhD in Physics (computational, quantum, particle, theoretical) or Applied Mathematics, possess a solid command of programming (python, octave and/or C), and have excellent written English skills.
 No experience with bio/virology required or expected.

 For more information about the Physics graduate programme in Complex Systems (M.Sc. and Ph.D.), please visit the website.
-Note that I can also supervise M.Sc. and Ph.D. students through other Science graduate programmes (see list here).
-If you would like to register in a different MSc or PhD programme at Ryerson, please contact me and we can find out if a co-supervision through the Department of your choice can be arranged, within reason.
+Note that I can also supervise M.Sc. and Ph.D. students through other Science graduate programmes.
+If you would like to register in a different MSc or PhD programme at TorontoMU, contact me and we can find out if a co-supervision through the Department of your choice can be arranged, within reason.

 If your cummulative GPA is above 3.50/4.33 and you are interested in the research being conducted in our group, please first try out the bootcamp.
-If you enjoyed it and feel you are good at this sort of stuff, please contact me to enquire about possible undergraduate research assistantship positions available within our group.
-You should also be sure to consider applying for an NSERC USRA NSERC USRA around January of each year.
-The exact deadline at which the application is due each year will be posted here along with details of any additional documentation that might be required.
+If you enjoyed it and feel you are good at this sort of stuff, please contact me to enquire about possible undergraduate research assistantship or 4th year thesis positions available within our group.
+Around January of each year, you should consider applying for a fully-funded research opportunity as NSERC USRA or a TMU URO.
+The exact deadline can be hard to figure out (check out this page), so feel free to send me an email to enquire about these paid opportunities.

 Webmaster: